lmu-cmsi371-spring2021/assignments/matrix-library.md

 _All_ of these matrices are required, so matrices that aren’t an individual responsibility will reside with the group.

 Need some inspiration?
-Think of yourself as [taking control of your vertices the way Neo controls a hail of bullets](https://www.youtube.com/watch?v=dEn9vzW0Lc4)🕴
+Think of yourself as [taking control of your vertices the way Neo controls a hail of bullets](https://www.youtube.com/watch?v=dEn9vzW0Lc4)🕴Can’t go wrong with the most excellent Keanu Reeves amirite?

 ### Test the Matrix
 This item is sufficiently important to deserve its own section:
 - A unit test suite based on [Jest](https://jestjs.io) (courtesy of React)

-The reason for the test suite’s importance is the reality that the aforementioned matrix functionality is fairly cut-and-dried; it will not be hard to find implementations on the web and in the textbook.
-Thus, what makes _your_ implementation different will be the specific design choices that you make for your library _and its test suite_.
-Use the test suite’s coverage to demonstrate your understanding of matrices and transformations.
+As pure computations with unambiguous correct results and requiring no interaction with the user, matrix functionality is eminently easy to test.
+[Jest](https://jestjs.io)’s approach makes it even more convenient: run `yarn test`, keep it running, then write your code and tests.
+You will see test results as you work.
+By default, you will only see tests for files changed since the last commit, but if you invoke `yarn test -- --coverage --watchAll`, you will see all tests at all times, complete with a coverage report showing how much of each module was executed by your test suite.

-Like the matrix implementations themselves, responsibility for tests is individualized, corresponding to the matrix that a particular group member took point on.
+Like the 4×4 matrix implementations themselves, responsibility for tests is individualized, corresponding to the matrix that a particular group member took point on.
 Matrix types that are implemented by the group are the responsibility of the group.

 ### Apply the Matrix
-Armed with your newly-minted matrix library, enhance your 3D framework from Assignment 0330a in the following ways:
+Armed with your newly-minted matrix library, enhance your 3D framework from the [companion assignment](./static-3d-scene.md) in the following ways:
 - Give your 3D objects an _instance transformation_: A per-object composition of rotate, scale, and translate matrices that will let you position objects in the scene and within groups.
-This matrix will be sent to the vertex shader—they are just _stored_ in JavaScript, but GLSL will perform the actual transformation (as it should—that’s why we have graphics hardware!) …note that five-member groups are asked to [do both](#one-more-thing)
+This matrix will be sent to the vertex shader—they are just _stored_ in JavaScript, but GLSL will perform the actual transformation (as it should—that’s why we have graphics hardware!)
-- The 3D object grouping functionality from the companion assignment gets most of its power from the instance transformation: a 3D object group’s members _build their instance transformations on top of the parent’s_.
+- The 3D object grouping functionality from the [companion assignment](./static-3d-scene.md) gets most of its power from the instance transformation: a 3D object group’s members _build their instance transformations on top of the parent’s_.
 This is the secret to how composite objects “stay together” when the full group is repositioned, rotated, or scaled
 - Don’t forget that 3D object groups are _trees_ and can go arbitrarily deeply (e.g., you can group fingers with a palm to form a hand; that hand can be added to an arm; that arm can be added to a body, etc.), so the instance transformations should compose accordingly as well

 The key idea here is to have, after this portion is done, a complete “construction set” of sorts for creating, composing, and now transforming your scene objects in a manner that is limited solely by your imagination.

-### Project the Matrix
-The second major capability afforded by your matrix library will now be the ability to break out of that 2×2×2 cube thanks to the availability of projection matrices.
-Do take advantage of them when ready in your stub scene drawing code.

 ### Use the Matrix
-Once you reach this point, you now have all of the pieces needed to create a _complete 3D scene_ from your 3D object and matrix framework (the companion assignment, by itself, is unable to change objects once they are created—that’s why it’s static; this assignment makes it dynamic).
+Once you reach this point, you now have all of the pieces needed to create a _complete 3D scene_ from your 3D object and matrix framework (the [companion assignment](./static-3d-scene.md), by itself, is unable to manipulate objects easily once they are created—that’s why it’s static; this assignment makes it dynamic).
 Use instance transformations to position, rotate, and resize the objects in your scene.
 Use the composite/group ability to build more complex objects that transform as a unit.
 Modify these transformations by calling `requestAnimationFrame` repeatedly, changing the matrices, then re-rendering the scene.
-Welcome to the foundational technologies behind [bullet time](https://www.youtube.com/watch?v=I1ZbUs1xwes).
+Welcome to the foundational computations behind [bullet time](https://www.youtube.com/watch?v=I1ZbUs1xwes).

+### Project the Matrix
+The second major capability afforded by your matrix library will now be the ability to break out of that normalized device coordinates (NDC) 2×2×2 cube thanks to the availability of projection matrices.
+Do take advantage of them when ready in your stub scene drawing code.
+This will also get you out of a square canvas without otherwise distorting the aspect ratio of your scene!

 ### “One More Thing”
 If you’re in a five-member group, you will implement one more matrix-related function in your 3D object framework: the ability to _morph_ the vertices “in-place.”
 This is simply the ability to multiply a transform matrix to every vertex in a shape _in JavaScript_, so that the _vertex coordinates themselves_ are permanently transformed.
 It’s a nice-to-have—it allows you to separate your transformation of an object into smaller steps.
 For example, you might want to scale a sphere so that it looks more egg-like, and then think of yourself as re-scaling that egg in the instance transformation for dynamic/animation purposes.